-Well visits (well exams) such as, but not limited to, annual exams, breast exams, and prostate exams are covered for members 21 years of age and older.
+Well visits (well exams) such as, but not limited to, well woman exams, breast exams, and prostate exams are covered for members 21 years of age and older.
 Most well visits (also called checkup or physical) include a medical history, physical exam, health screenings, health counseling and medically necessary immunizations.
-(See EPSDT for well exams for members under 21 years of age)
+EPSDT visits for members under 21 years of age are considered the same as a well visit.